WildernessLabs/Meadow_Performance_Benchmarks/README.md

 ![300 writes](design/digital-output-writes-log.png#gh-light-mode-only)![300 writes](design/digital-output-writes-log-dark.png#gh-dark-mode-only)

+### Avg time per write

 Average time calculated between creating and writing on the digital output ports.
+Due to the drastic change of performance for this benchmark going from 159 milliseconds to 0.17 milliseconds, the graph above is expressed on a logarithmic scale.

 | Operation              | **b3.5**  | **b3.6**  | **b3.7**  | **b4.3**  | **b5.1**  | **b6.0.1** | **b6.3**   | **RC1**    | **RC1 w/ JIT** | **RC-2** |
 |------------------------|-----------|-----------|-----------|-----------|-----------|------------|------------|------------|----------------|----------|